quii/learn-go-with-tests/structs/readme.md

 ## Wrapping up

-What we have covered
+This was more TDD practice, iterating over our solutions to basic mathematic problems and learning new language features motivated by our tests.

-- Declaring structs to create your own data types which makes the intent of your code clearer
+- Declaring structs to create your own data types which lets you bundle related data together and make the intent of your code clearer
 - Declaring interfaces so you can define functions that can be used by different types ([parametric polymorphism](https://en.wikipedia.org/wiki/Parametric_polymorphism))
 - Adding methods so you can add functionality to your data types and so you can implement interfaces
 - Table based tests to make your assertions clearer and your suites easier to extend